One of Jim's friends recently bought a house and the purchase included a home warranty (they usually transfer on a home sale).

 How to Buy a Home Warranty

 First, get a free online quote from at least three home warranty companies.
 Their quote should clearly state the covered and non-covered expenses.
 You should also see a sample coverage plan with the terms and conditions for your location.
-American Home Shield, Choice Home Warranty, and Cinch Home Services are three popular companies that offer warranties.
+American Home Shield and Choice Home Warranty are two popular companies that offer warranties.
+(Here's our full review of American Home Shield.)

 After choosing a plan, the home warranty company may require a home inspection.
 An inspection can also be required if you add an item within 60 days of your policy start date.